chfriess/data_analysis_scripts_BA/README.md

 - Calculating the conductivity of the probes based on conductance and cell constant by script conductivity_calculator.py

 ## License
-Copyright (c) 2023 Christian Johannes Friess, CC BY-SA 4.0
+Copyright (c) 2023 Christian Johannes Friess, CC BY-NC 4.0

 ## references